Access university software on-campus or at home

 AppsAnywhere uses a web interface for access to the University’s software applications and offers a much improved student experience.

-We want to make sure software is delivered not only within teaching spaces on campus but make them available off campus too, on personally owned devices.
+We want to make sure software is delivered not only within teaching spaces on campus but make them available off campus too, on various types of devices for increased flexibility.

 Take a look at our video to see how our students are using it and read our instruction guide on how to log on to AppsAnywhere for the first time.